Seema Shinde

 Seema Shinde is an Indian actress who predominantly works in Hindi and Marathi cinema and television.
 She is best known for her role in the television series Captain Vyom.
 She has also starred in films, including Justice Chowdhary, Main Madhuri Dixit Banna Chahti Hoon, and Aanch.
 Seema married Sandeep Patil, a USA-based Maharastrian Hotelier who owns resorts and condos in Maine.
 She is the founder and Publisher of India2Usa Media E-Magazine.

+Early life and education

+Seema Shinde was born and brought up in Mumbai, India.
+She completed her schooling at Sir Elly Kadoorie High School, Mazgaon, Mumbai.
+She later attended Ruparel College.